All posts

 Summary

-Filing Form 8802 requires payment of an IRS user fee, which covers the IRS’s processing of Form 8802 and issuance of Form 6166 if approved.
+Filing Form 8802 requires payment of an IRS user fee, which covers the processing of Form 8802 and issuance of Form 6166 if approved.
+Because delays are common, reviewing the Form 8802 processing time can help set expectations.
 Understanding how the fee applies can help taxpayers plan appropriately and avoid surprises during the filing process.